 Killian residents uneasy from waiting on more results

-Thursday, May 2, Livingston Parish President Randy Delatte says the people of Killian were going to have to be evacuated.
-Luckily, a company named Air Products stepped in and donated $100,000 to pay for three more days of bringing in tanks of water.

-When news broke around town, questions of taking dirty money arose because the company was said to be destroying Lake Maurepas by storing carbon dioxide underneath it.
+Parish President Randy Delatte said he was on the verge of evacuating the residents who depend on the well for their water when Air Products made the donation.

+Some residents believe the Air Products project, which aims to avoid releasing carbon dioxide from the production of hydrogen into the atmosphere by instead injecting it into wells underneath the lake, may be unsafe.

-Backlash of people saying that the parish is "taking money from the devil," but Delatte says, "That's one of those things I had a hard decision to make."
+People say the parish is “taking money from the devil,” Delatte said.
+“That’s one of those things I had a hard decision to make.”

-What really has people irritated is the lack of answers based on the water samples.

-It took weeks to get answers from the camera as to what was wrong with the well and what needed to be fixed, but those answers came in this week.
-Now, they're once again waiting on results from the water samples.

 Trending News